vaclav2016/xmppredis/xmppwebauth/README.md

 Also, in this case, target for bruteforce attacks will be customer's jabber service instead your site.

+## Donate

+I maintain this project in my free time, if it helped you please support my work via Bitcoins, thanks a lot!
+Bitcoin-wallet

+If You think about other features - please, contact to me via jabber: vaclav2016@jabber.cz

 ## Contacts

 Please, fill free contact to me via jabber: vaclav2016@jabber.cz